flancia-coop/doc.anagora.org/bonfire-socialcoop.md

 - Flacian: a year ago we set up a test instance: http://bonfire.social.coop/
 - maybe we could use it as Loomio replacement or complement (like the meta space for members to discuss the co-op)?
 - could use SSO to log in which we have set up
+- this would start as a local-users-only instance (without federation)
 -